nixworks/public/news/2012/10/25/index.md

 ##### New York Police Department
 ### [A New York Police Department officer, 6-year employee Gilberto Valle III along with an unnamed co-conspirator, is charged with allegedly conspiring to cross state lines and kidnap, torture, cook, and eat women (at least 100 names and pictures, some with physical descriptions, were found on his computer).
 He could get up to life in prison. ](/news/2012/10/25/a-new-york-police-department-officer-6-year-employee-gilberto-valle-iii-along-with-an-unnamed-co-conspirator-is-charged-with-allegedly-con.md)
-_Context: New York Police Department, Gilberto Valle III_
+_Context: Gilberto Valle III, New York Police Department_

 ##### Voting fraud
 ### [Amid concerns of voting fraud, U.S. presidential candidate Mitt Romney's campaign is linked to Hart InterCivic a firm providing the voting machines to be used to tally the ballots in the crucial state of Ohio. ](/news/2012/10/25/amid-concerns-of-voting-fraud-u-s-presidential-candidate-mitt-romney-s-campaign-is-linked-to-hart-intercivic-a-firm-providing-the-voting-m.md)